m0ru/bak/05_critical-reflection.md

   - [ ] new language features: cross-compiling / babel
   - [ ] bug prevention: some linting; not TS/elm tho
 - [ ] learnable in project: ppl were struggling with it for a while. hopefully paved way for elm?
-- [ ] Retain old code-base / steady migration: rendering is still angular, service-code used by/in action-creators.
+- [ ] Retain old code-base / steady migration: rendering is still Angular, service-code used by/in action-creators.

 - [ ] Clear Causality: one direction data-flow! (no loops, unless AC's call each other <- don't do that)
 - [ ] Side-Effects of changes minimized: immutable(.js) data preventing spooky action at a distance.
 Component code can't influence system state arbitrarily (just via the actions that are visible in the redux-devtools)